team-genTech/Complete_Face_Detection/README.md

     Hence the next images captured would be stored in 'E:\\face_identification\\Data\\1' and so on.

 ### >face_recognizer.py
-  --This is used to detect the faces, generate labels from data and place the rectangle and text in the frame
+  --This is used to detect the faces, generate labels from data and place the rectangle and text within the frame

 ### >training.py
-  --This is used for the training purpose, and create our saved model
+  --This is used for the training purpose, and creating our saved model

 ### >main_calling.py
   --This is the main file which calls all the functions and starts our webcam to detect the faces.